 Tianzi Mountain is in the hinterland of Wulingyuan, towering above its surroundings.
-When looking into the distance from the main peak of Tianzi Mountain, tourists can have a awe-inspiring panoramic view.
-All the scenic area can be seen in layers at that point.
-Tianzi Mountain is not only dangerous, but also gives a mysterious and quiet feeling.
-The bizarre rock forests are difficult to forget.
-Countless halberd (combined spear and battle-axe) like stone peaks are standing in the area, like military troops with an imposing manner.
+When looking into the distance from the main peak of Tianzi Mountain, tourists can have an awe-inspiring panoramic view.
+All the scenic areas can be seen in layers at that point.
+Tianzi Mountain gives a mysterious and quiet feeling, with the bizarre rock forests that make it memorable.
+Countless halberd (combined spear and battle-ax) like stone peaks are standing in the area, like military troops with an imposing manner.
 Tourists usually marvel at the impressive sight.
 The waves of clouds, the glory of the moon, the sunglow as the sun rises, and the snowfall in the winter are the four wonders of Tianzi Mountain.

-The peak that resembles a fairy spreading flowers is right opposite Yubi (Tianzi's writing brushes) Peak.
+The peak that resembles a fairy spreading flowers is opposite the Imperial Emperor's Writing Brush Peaks.
 The rolling clouds isolate numerous cliffs into islands.
 The gorgeous-lady-like peak is standing up in the air.
 The fog driven by the wind adds more charm to the peak.
-Upon closer inspection, she is clearly wearing a flower.
+Upon closer inspection, she is wearing a flower.
 One hand is holding a lovely basket and the other hand is spreading flowers into the secular world.
-She is wearing a smile on her face.
 The green bushes on the top and the flowers at the middle and foot of the peak are typically beautiful at the end of spring.

-The Tianzi Pavilion offers a place to look out over the panorama of the spectacular Tianzi Mountain.
+Built in 1995, the Tianzi Pavilion offers a panoramic spectacle of Tianzi Mountain.
 The six-story Pavilion is 30 meters high.
 The vintage building has multiple roofs that range over the whole pavilion.
 It has reinforced concrete column bases, stone railings, granite floors, Chinese catalpa wooden doors and windows as well as golden glazed tiles.
 The pavilion has cliffs on its three sides.
-The mountains and peaks are all easily visible within a glance.
+The mountains and peaks are all easily visible at a glance.